 All In-Home services are provided after a COSA assessment to determine needs and eligibility.
 Apply for Services

-To request an assessment for the Caregiver Support Program, contact COSA's Information & Assistance Department at 610-490-1300.
-Apply for Services
+To request an Assessment for the Caregiver Support Program, contact COSA's Information and Assistance Department at 610-490-1300 or click here to Apply for Services

 This program provides daily nutritious meals to home-bound older adults.
 Hot meals are delivered Monday thru Friday, with cold meals being available for evenings and weekends.
 Meals are supervised by a Registered Dietician.
 In emergency cases, home delivery can begin shortly after an In-Home Services Assessment.